How to Help Middle School Children Move to the Suburbs

 Let’s face it—when you move with kids of any age there are plenty of considerations.
-From getting registered for soccer to making sure they know a kid or two at the bus stop to managing the childcare scene, there are definitely a few things to think about—and we’ve got your back on all of them.
+From getting registered for soccer to making sure they know a kid or two at the bus stop to managing the childcare scene, there are definitely a few things to think about.
+We’ve got your back on all of them.

 One of the questions we’ve been getting a lot lately?
 How to help middle schoolers make the leap from the city to suburbia.
-Tweens and teens are, likely, more connected to their communities than younger kids and, as a result, may need a little extra support leading up to, during and even post-move—but with some added planning, they’ll no doubt make the transition like pros.
-Here’s where to start…
+Teens are, likely, more connected to their communities than younger kids and, as a result, may need a little extra support leading up to, during and post-move.
+With some added planning, they’ll no doubt make the transition like pros.
+Here are you some tips to help your middle schoolers during a move:

 #1.
 Involve Them in Your Suburban Search Process

 Bringing your middle schooler along on town tours is a great way to get them excited about the move.
 By participating early on, your child will experience prospective towns and what they have to offer, first-hand.
-In our experience, the more a middle schooler knows about where you’re moving and the process itself, the more you can mitigate angst early on—and the more they’ll feel like they’re central to the decision-making of moving during middle school.
+In our experience, the more a middle schooler knows about where you’re moving and the process itself, the more you can mitigate angst early on.
+Plus, they’ll feel like they’re central to the decision-making of moving during middle school.

 #2.
 Sign Them Up for Extracurricular Activities in the New Town

-If your middle schooler is a soccer star, an art lover, or has other passions and interests, consider signing them up for their chosen activities in your new town pre-move.
-Not only will they have a chance to mix, mingle, and make new friends, but you’ll get a real sense of the community by sitting on the sidelines or picking up post-lessons.
+If your middle schooler is a soccer star, an art lover, or has other passions, consider signing them up for their chosen activities in your new town pre-move.
+Not only will they have a chance to make new friends, but you’ll get a real sense of the community by sitting on the sidelines.

 #3.
 Create a Schedule to See Their “Old Friends”

-Your middle schooler’s biggest objection is, likely, not wanting to leave friends behind.
+Your middle schooler’s biggest objection to moving is, likely, not wanting to leave friends behind.
 The reality?
 It’s probably one of your biggest worries, too.

 #4.
 Start Deciding on “Your Spots” in Your New Town